Easy Fruit Pizza Recipe

 Fruit Pizza is a dessert pizza made with a sugar cookie crust, a cream cheese frosting layer, and fresh fruit toppings.
 My first experience with “fruit pizza” was at a Pampered Chef party years ago.
 I loved it!
-It is an especially yummy treat in the summer when the best fruits are easily available from your own garden or fruit and vegetable stands.
+It is an especially yummy treat in the summer when the fresh fruits are easily available from your own garden or farmer’s markets.
 We live in an area where there are delicious fresh peaches available in the late summer.
-I could make a whole fruit pizza with just fresh peaches and it would disappear in seconds.
+I could eat a whole fruit pizza with just fresh peaches!

 Fruit Pizza Ingredients